lextm/jekyll-theme-chirpy/_posts/2007-6-26-printed-documents-intel-volumes-arrived.md

 Although Microsoft provides a lot of PDF documents now, such as Office 2007 UI Design Guidelines and Windows Vista User Experience Guidelines, no printed version is available.

-What about CBC’s manuals?
+What about CBC's manuals?
 I could publish the PDF to Lulu.com some day.
 Then users can order printed versions from lulu instead.
 <!--more-->